arcan1s/ahriman/docs/faq.rst

    [gitremote]
    push_url = https://github.com/username/repository

 Unlike ``RemotePullTrigger`` trigger, the ``RemotePushTrigger`` more likely will require authorization.
-It is highly recommended to use application tokens for that instead of using your password (e.g. for Github you can generate tokens `here <https://github.com/settings/tokens>`__ with scope ``public_repo``).
+It is highly recommended to use application tokens for that instead of using your password (e.g. for GitHub you can generate tokens `here <https://github.com/settings/tokens>`__ with scope ``public_repo``).
 Authorization can be supplied by using authorization part of the url, e.g. ``https://key:token@github.com/username/repository``.

 How to change PKGBUILDs before build
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^